 More vegan dinner recipes

-- These vegan stuffed portobello mushrooms are filling, flavourful, and delicious.
+- These vegan stuffed mushrooms are filling, flavourful, and delicious.

 - This pasta with tahini sauce is quick and easy to make.

-- This pesto quinoa is another flavourful, oil-free, vegan dinner idea.
+- This quinoa with pesto is another flavourful, oil-free, vegan dinner idea.

 Vegan Creamy Tomato Pasta